API Conformance Scan

 - The returned response headers must match what is defined in the API definition (if response headers are defined).

-Based on analyzing the response bodies and headers, the received responses are flagged either as failures or successes in contract conformity.
+Based on analyzing the response bodies and headers, the received responses are flagged either conformant or not conformant in respect to the API definition.

 By default, Conformance Scan does not follow redirects (HTTP 3XX